 A big problem we see with peroneal tendon treatment

 A longstanding problem cannot be magically relieved in a single session or with a magic machine.
-Shockwave therapy can change the physiology around your peroneal tendon, but if you do not address the other contributing factors the pain is bound to return.
+If you do not address the other contributing factors the pain is bound to return.
 You will need to commit to the work to heal your peroneal tendon pain.
 Patience and persistence are needed to sort out the problem once and for all.
 The biggest problem we see with peroneus longus tendon pain is insufficient rest that leads to recurrence as soon as the activity is resumed.
 Excessive load with insufficient stability can cause peroneus brevis tendon pain.

 Arch support, insoles and braces should be considered and used responsibly.
 If you won’t jog on crutches, why would you be ok to train with either of these?